nixworks/public/news/2015/04/7/index.md

 ##### Hatton Garden
 ### [Raiders using specialist cutting equipment break into an underground vault in the Hatton Garden Safe Deposit company in the London diamond district and empty 300 safety deposit boxes. ](/news/2015/04/7/raiders-using-specialist-cutting-equipment-break-into-an-underground-vault-in-the-hatton-garden-safe-deposit-company-in-the-london-diamond-d.md)
-_Context: London, Hatton Garden_
+_Context: Hatton Garden, London_

 ##### Shooting of Walter Scott
 ### [A North Charleston, South Carolina policeman is charged with murder after video footage emerges of him shooting an unarmed suspect attempting to flee on foot following a daytime traffic stop. ](/news/2015/04/7/a-north-charleston-south-carolina-policeman-is-charged-with-murder-after-video-footage-emerges-of-him-shooting-an-unarmed-suspect-attemptin.md)
-_Context: North Charleston, South Carolina, policeman, Shooting of Walter Scott_
+_Context: Shooting of Walter Scott, policeman, North Charleston, South Carolina_

 ##### Kentucky U.S. Senator
 ### [Kentucky U.S. Senator Rand Paul announces that he will seek the Republican nomination for the U.S. presidency in 2016. ](/news/2015/04/7/kentucky-u-s-senator-rand-paul-announces-that-he-will-seek-the-republican-nomination-for-the-u-s-presidency-in-2016.md)
-_Context: Rand Paul, Kentucky U.S. Senator, presidential primaries_
+_Context: presidential primaries, Rand Paul, Kentucky U.S. Senator_

 ##### Chicago mayoral election
 ### [Rahm Emanuel is re-elected to a second term as Mayor of Chicago, defeating opponent Jesus "Chuy" Garcia in the city's first mayoral runoff election since switching to nonpartisan elections 20 years ago. ](/news/2015/04/7/rahm-emanuel-is-re-elected-to-a-second-term-as-mayor-of-chicago-defeating-opponent-jesaos-chuy-garcaa-in-the-city-s-first-mayoral-runoff.md)